HiSA-Team/shadowfax/README.md

 ### OpenSBI integration
 Shadowfax is an *M-mode* firmware which uses [**opensbi**](https://github.com/riscv-software-src/opensbi) as static library.
-Shadowfax registers 4 SBI extensions described in the [CoVE specification](https://github.com/riscv-non-isa/riscv-ap-tee) which are:
+Shadowfax registers 3 SBI extensions described in the [CoVE specification](https://github.com/riscv-non-isa/riscv-ap-tee) which are:

 - SUPD: supervisor doamin extension to enumerate active supervisor domain and get capabilities information on them;
 - CoVE-H: cove host extension.
 It allows for **TVM** management for hosts;
 - CoVE-G: cove guest extension.
 It allows guest to use firmware services like remote attestation primitives;

-- CoVE-I: cove interrupt extension.
-It allows to supplements CoVE-H with hardware-assisted interrupt virtualization using RISC-V Advanced Interrupt Architecture (AIA), if the platform supports it;
+The CoVE specification also introduces the **CoVE-I** SBI extension.
+It allows to supplements CoVE-H with hardware-assisted interrupt virtualization using RISC-V **Advanced Interrupt Architecture**(*AIA*), if the platform supports it.
+For now, shadowfax **does not** implement this part of the specification.

 ## Environment setup

+The `scripts` directory contains utilities to help setup the shadowafax build environment.
+It also contains scripts that help building and running examples (ie. bare metal *S-mode* kernel or to launch Linux).
+More information [here](/scripts/README.md).

 All dependencies can be installed with the `scripts/setup.sh` script.

 ```sh